NIK-VOLO/NIK-VOLO/README.md

 - Computer vision
 - Front-end development

-I've pinned some of the projects I am most proud of to my main GitHub page.

 Contact me:
 www.linkedin.com/in/nikita-volodin-8b34431b9

+### I've pinned some of my favorite projects to my main GitHub page.

 <!---
 NIK-VOLO/NIK-VOLO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.